DillwynKnox/MontyRisiko/README.md

 uses the python-chess lib works very badly

 ## to100
-very simple completly solved game for testing
+very simple completly solved game for testing (also doesnt really work)

 ## tictactoe
 sort of works but does not play perfect